lenny-vigeon-dev/cervelet/docs/oauth-authentication.md

 # OAuth Authentication Documentation

-This document describes the Discord OAuth2 authentication implementation in the Pixless frontend application and how it integrates with the serverless API Gateway backend.
+This document describes the Discord OAuth2 authentication implementation in the Pixelhub frontend application and how it integrates with the serverless API Gateway backend.

 ## Architecture Overview